dudebehinddude/ITSC_2214_Extension/README.md

 # ITSC 2214 Extension

-A Visual Studio Code extension for creating ITSC 2214 projects, setting up JAR dependencies, and creating a class directory.
+A Visual Studio Code extension for creating ITSC 2214 projects, downloading & submitting assignments, and creating an itsc2214 directory.

 ## Features

-- **Java Project Creation**: Quickly scaffolds a new Java project with the necessary directory structure and build configurations.
+- **Java Project Creation**: Create a java project with the necessary structure and libraries.
-- **Assignment Downloader**: Downloads and sets up assignments from a remote server.
-Supports XML-based assignment lists.
+- **Assignment Downloader**: Downloads and sets up assignments.
+- **Assignment Submitter**: Packages and submits assignments to WebCat.
 - **JAR Management**: Automatically includes required JAR files for course projects.

 ## Usage

-1. Open the Command Palette (`Cmd+Shift+P` on macOS, `Ctrl+Shift+P` on Windows).
-2. Run the "ITSC2214: Create Java Project" command.
+Only intended for use with ITSC2214_Fall25.code-profile DO NOT DOWNLOAD THIS EXTENSION DIRECTLY, for proper installation see as follows:

+1. Download ITSC2214_Fall25.code-profile from Canvas.
+2. Import the profile and select create.
-3. Follow the prompts to specify the project name and location.
+3. Wait for all extensions to download and install.
-4. Use the "ITSC2214: Assignments" view in the Explorer to browse and download assignments.

-## Dependencies

--   `node-fetch`: For making HTTP requests to download assignments.
--   `unzip-stream`: For unzipping downloaded assignment files.
--   `xml2js`: For parsing XML-based assignment lists.

 ## Contributing